 What’s for dinner? is always an important segment.
 They always have cooking segment of some kind on news shows, right?
 Sometimes I’ve got my A game going if I get food in the crockpot by 10am and I feel like a master chef, and other days, we’re scrounging and eating the leftover mac and cheese we found in the back of the fridge.
 There will always be a co-chef that can barely reach the counters wanting to assist me in my efforts.

 Laundry, homework, and cleaning the bathroom are like all of those annoying filler news stories we see like whether or not it’s national puppy day, or if Prince Harry suffered altitude sickness.
 No one really cares about the laundry, homework or whether the bathrooms have to be cleaned, but if we didn’t have those things, how would we fill up the schedule?
 They are indeed necessary just like reporting on Justin Beiber’s latest arrest.
 If we didn’t have those kinds of stories, the Today show would be about 15 minutes long.

 The special interest stories happen from time to time that warm your heart.
 It might be an extra hug from the baby, or an unsolicited “I love you” from the 7 year old.
 Either way, those are the moments that make you feel good around here.
 The special interest stories are the ones you think won’t be that interesting, but they are what makes you keep coming back for more.
-After all, how would we survive parenting without snuggle time, I love you’s and the occasional please and thank you?
+After all, how would we survive parenting without snuggle time, I love you’s, and the occasional please and thank you?

 So, even though I don’t know how to solve the latest crisis in Syria, and I don’t know what is going on with the missing Malaysian plane, I know that right here in my house, there is enough going on to keep me busy and the latest news around here is just as important as what Kim Kardashian ate for breakfast.